Ga Ga Theatre – Terms and Conditions

 - Contacting Ga Ga Theatre

-For the purpose of the General Data Protection Regulation (GDPR) the data controller is Ga Ga Theatre Limited.
-We are currently registered as a company in England and Wales under registration number 08208228.
+For the purpose of the General Data Protection Regulation (GDPR) the data controller is Ga Ga Theatre.
+We are currently registered as a charity in England and Wales under registration number 1179739.

 Please note: If you wish to opt out of any communication or amend your contact preferences, you can do so by logging into your account or by contacting us as per the details above.